 Most video games these days are about destruction.
-Whether you’re slashing or shooting or blowing something up, it’s generally about eliminating something from the world.
+Whether you're slashing, shooting, or blowing something up, you're pretty much doing the same thing: eliminating things from the world.

-And that can be tons of fun!
-But sometimes it’s nice to build things for a change—some might even call it satisfying.
+And while that can be tons of fun, it can also be nice to build things for a change.
+Some might even call it satisfying.

-While the games we’re gathering here aren’t all that similar, they have one thing in common: crafting.
-Often lots of it.
-Most of them also happen to be more laid back than what you see in a lot of games, which is a double whammy of nice.
+The games we're gathering for this article aren't all similar to each other, but they do have one thing in common: crafting.
+Most of them also happen to feature gameplay that's more laid back than what you normally get in a lot of games, which is a double whammy of nice.

 Here are the best crafting games you can play on Nintendo Switch, and we're not even including Animal Crossing: New Horizons!

 Crashlands was around for years before it came to the Nintendo Switch, starting off as a mobile game.

 This means that this action RPG performs excellently on the console, but it's also had plenty of times to streamline the gameplay and crafting systems.